SAP-archive/btp-extend-workflow-cai-msteams/Part3-SuccessFactors/README.md

 Follow Step 1 of the linked [SAP Blog post](https://blogs.sap.com/2021/03/26/sap-cloud-integration-oauth2-saml-bearer-x.509-certificate-authentication-support-in-successfactors-connector/), to create a Key-Pair for your technical user.

-If your technical user is e.g. **sfadmin**, you need to provide **sfadmin** as the **Common Name - CN** when creating the certificate.
+If your technical API user is e.g. **sfadmin**, you need to provide **sfadmin** as the **Common Name - CN** when creating the certificate.
 As described in the blog, please download the certificate of the Key-Pair on your local device.
 You will need it when configuring the OAuth2 client within SAP SuccessFactors.
 Also note down the name which you've given your Key-Pair.
 You will need it in a later step.

 > **Hints**: Give your Key-Pair a meaningful name which you can easily recognize.